Elvis Costello: 1980–1984: Commercial dwindling

 Imperial Bedroom (1982) featured lavish production by Geoff Emerick, engineer of several Beatles records.
+Robert Palmer wrote "the music is a sumptuous mélange of pop styles, from Beatles-baroque to Phil Spector Wall-of-Sound to torch-song intimacy."
 It remains one of his most critically acclaimed records, but again it failed to produce any hit singles—"You Little Fool" and the critically acclaimed "Man Out of Time" both failed to reach the Top 40 in the UK.
 Costello collaborated with Chris Difford, also of Squeeze, to write the song "Boy With a Problem".
 Costello has said he disliked the marketing pitch for the album.
 Imperial Bedroom also featured Costello's song "Almost Blue", inspired by the music of jazz singer and trumpeter Chet Baker.
 Baker later recorded his own version of the song.
-Imperial Bedroom placed first on the Village Voices annual Pazz & Jop poll.
+Imperial Bedroom was promoted with the tagline "Masterpiece?"
+It placed first on the Pazz & Jop poll.

-In 1983, he released Punch the Clock, featuring female backing vocal duo (Afrodiziak) and a four-piece horn section (the TKO Horns), alongside the Attractions.
-Clive Langer (who co-produced with Alan Winstanley), provided Costello with a melody which eventually became "Shipbuilding", which featured a trumpet solo by Baker.
-Prior to the release of Costello's own version, a version of the song was a minor UK hit for Soft Machine founder Robert Wyatt.
+In 1983, he released Punch the Clock, featuring female backing vocal duo Afrodiziak and four-piece horn section the TKO Horns, alongside the Attractions.
+Clive Langer (who co-produced with Alan Winstanley), provided Costello with a melody which eventually became "Shipbuilding", which featured a trumpet solo by Baker and ironic commentary on the Falklands War.
+Prior to the release of Costello's original, a cover of the song was a minor UK hit for Soft Machine founder Robert Wyatt.

 Under the pseudonym The Imposter, Costello released "Pills and Soap", an attack on the changes in British society brought on by Thatcherism, released to coincide with the run-up to the 1983 UK general election.
 Punch the Clock also generated an international hit in the single "Everyday I Write the Book", aided by a music video featuring lookalikes of Prince Charles and Princess Diana undergoing domestic strife in a suburban home.
 The song became Costello's first Top 40 hit single in the US.
 Also in the same year, Costello provided vocals on a version of the Madness song "Tomorrow's Just Another Day" released as a B-side.